 the person deserves the benefit of the doubt first, then a chance to learn and make it right.
 If it doesn’t get better, it is your responsibility to speak up, for the sake of yourself and the community.
 Be part of the solution.

-When your partner tries to teach you on the floor
+Tactics for when your partner tries to teach you on the floor

 Ah, the most common social dance crime!
 Under the guise of “trying to be helpful”, some partners allow their need to control the situation outweigh their empathy and social agreements.